ThePhoenix77/born2beroot/README.md

 ## Prerequisites

   * You need a hypervizor type 2 (VirtualBox) to create your Debian VM.
 [VirtualBox Download Link](https://www.virtualbox.org//wiki/Downloads)
-  * - Install your Debian OS as '.iso' file.
+  * - Install your Debian OS as ".iso" file.
 [Debian OS Download Link] (https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/)
     - Scroll to the bottom of the website and click debian-xx.x.x-amd64-netinst.iso
   * Partition your Debian VM and set it up as told by the subject guidelines.